-Until we receive regulatory approval and commercialize one or more of our products, we will have to fund all of our operations and capital expenditures from cash on hand.
+We have funded all of our operations and capital expenditures with the proceeds from public and private stock offerings.
 We expect that our current cash and cash equivalents on hand will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
-However, if we experience unanticipated cash requirements, we may need to raise additional funds much sooner and additional financing may not be available on favorable terms, if at all.
-Even if we succeed in selling additional equity securities to raise funds, our existing stockholders' ownership percentage would be reduced and new investors may demand rights, preferences or privileges senior to those of existing stockholders.
+However, we may need to raise additional funds sooner and additional financing may not be available on favorable terms, if at all.
+Even if we succeed in selling additional equity or convertible debt securities to raise funds, our existing stockholders' ownership percentage would be reduced and new investors may demand rights, preferences or privileges senior to those of existing stockholders.

 If we do not succeed in raising additional funds, we may be unable to complete planned clinical trials or obtain FDA approval of our product candidates, and we could be forced to discontinue product development, reduce sales and marketing efforts and forego attractive business opportunities.